savoirfairelinux/dhtnet/BUILD.md

 ## Contributing

-If you encounter issues or wish to contribute to DHTNet's development, please visit the [GitHub repository](https://github.com/savoirfairelinux/dhtnet) for more details on how to get involved.
+If you encounter issues or want to contribute to DHTNet's development, please visit the [GitHub repository](https://github.com/savoirfairelinux/dhtnet) for more details on how to get involved.